dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 the reference branch needs to be updated so that future pull requests will compare their results to a "truth" data set that contains the new files.
 Create a pull request with "develop" as the source branch and "develop-ref" as the destination branch.
-This is done so we can reference the pull request number that is responsible for the changes in the truth data to easily track where differences occurred.
+This is done so that the pull request can reference the number that is responsible for the changes in the truth data to easily track where differences occurred.

 Merging develop into develop-ref often causes strange conflicts.
-We really want to update develop-ref with the latest content of develop, so follow these command line instructions in the METplus repository to reconcile the conflicts before creating the pull request.
+It is important to update develop-ref with the latest content of develop, so follow these command line instructions in the METplus repository to reconcile the conflicts before creating the pull request.